Baratuku refugee settlement: Healthcare

-Services to do with health care and sanitation are inadequate for the settlement population.
-There is only one health center for refugees in Baratuku camp which also serves large populations of Ugandan nationals and other refugees from Elema settlement and makes service delivery so slow and insufficient for refugees.
-It therefore has a greater impact on the young and elderly since they are prone to infections and disease outbreaks.
+In 2015, services to do with health care and sanitation were found to be inadequate for the settlement population.
+There was only one health center for refugees in Baratuku camp which also served large populations of Ugandan nationals and other refugees from the Elema Refugee Settlement and made service delivery slow and insufficient for refugees.
+This had a greater impact on the young and elderly since they are prone to infections and disease outbreaks.